cessda/cessda.guidelines.public/metadata/oai-pmh-provider-guidelines.md

 ## Metadata Requirements

-Data Providers must provide an endpoint supporting CESSDA compliant metadata represented as DDI 2.5 Codebook, and the DDI files must also be compliant with the [CESSDA Metadata Model](https://zenodo.org/record/3543756).
+Data Providers must provide an endpoint exposing metadata represented as DDI 2.5 Codebook.
+The DDI files must also be compliant with the [CESSDA Metadata Model (CMM)](https://zenodo.org/record/3543756).
 The compliance with CMM can be checked using the [CESSDA Metadata Validator](https://cmv.cessda.eu).
 We recommend validating some of your metadata to expose potential systemic issues before making your endpoint available.